Double lung transplant saves US man with terminal cancer

 Based on the success, Bharat and Chae are developing a new set of protocols to determine who else might be eligible for such treatment.

+"We have now convinced ourselves that it's possible to offer transplant in a cancer setting...
+I think it's going to make a bigger impact than we appreciate right now," said Bharat.

-Lung cancer is by far the leading cause of cancer-related deaths in the United States making up almost 25 percent of all cancer mortalities.
+Lung cancer is by far the leading cause of cancer-related deaths in the United States making up almost 25 percent of all cancer mortalities -- but the number of new cases has been declining, partly because of people quitting smoking.

 © 2022 AFP